dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

    replace the `bridge_flow` setting with a `bridge_width` setting similar to the `line_width` settings that can be a percentage of nozzle width or a number distance in mm.
-For thick bridges this would be the `bridge_diameter` for the circular model, and for legacy bridges it would be the `line_width` for the normal line model.
-This would remove the confusing and arbitrary coupling of legacy bridges and the internal solid infill line settings.
+For thick bridges this would be the `bridge_diameter` for the circular model, and for thin bridges it would be the `line_width` for the normal line model.
+This would remove the confusing and arbitrary coupling of thin bridges and the internal solid infill line settings.

 4. Adjust the flow of the anchor part of bridge-lines to prevent over-extrusion.
 The anchor lines should have a flow of `Af=Lh*Bs`, which is much less than the typical flow of `Bf=pi/4*Bd^2` for bridge lines.
-Perhaps remove the `thick_bridges` option and always use the circular model for the bridge parts and the legacy line model for anchor parts, changing the reasonable limit for `bridge_density` back to about 120%.
+Perhaps remove the `thick_bridges` option and always use the circular model for the bridge parts and the normal line model for anchor parts, changing the reasonable limit for `bridge_density` back to about 120%.
 Note that `bridge_density` should adjust the spacing without affecting the flow for the bridge parts so that it controls bridge overlap, but it should also